ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-rats-reference-interaction-model.md

 normative:
   RFC2119:
+  RFC8174:
+  BCP205: RFC7942
+  RFC8610:

 informative:
-  I-D.birkholz-rats-architecture: rats
+  I-D.birkholz-rats-architecture: RATS

 --- abstract

-This document defines an interaction model for a basic remote attestation procedure.
+This document defines interaction models for basic remote attestation procedures.
+Different methods of conveying attestation evidence securely are defined and illustrated.
-Additionally, the required information elements are illustrated.
+Analogously, the required information elements used by conveyance protocols are defined and illustrated.

 --- middle

 # Introduction

-Remote attestation procedures (RATS) are a combination of activities, in which a Verifier creates assertions about assertions of integrity and about characteristics of other system entities by the appraisal of corresponding signed assertions (evidence).
-In this document, a reference interaction model for a generic challenge-response-based remote attestation procedure is provided.
-The minimum set of components, roles and information elements that have to be conveyed between Verifier and Attester are defined as a standard reference to derive more complex RATS from.
+Remote ATtestation procedureS {{-RATS}} are a workflows composed of roles and interactions, in which a Verifier creates assessments based on evidence about the trustworthiness of an Attester's system component characteristics.
+The RATS Roles *Attester* and *Verifier*, as well as the RATS Message *Evidence* are terms defined by the RATS Architecture.
+The goal of this document is to enable the design and adoption of secure conveyance methods for attestation evidence from an Attester to a Verifier.
+This document defines three reference interaction models that describe the conveyance of evidence between Attester and Verifier in order to provide the basis for reliable and believable appraisal of evidence by a Verifier.

 ## Requirements notation